Switching from ChatGPT to Claude

 - Paste it into Claude's import tool

 This takes about 60 seconds, according to Tom's Guide.
-Claude will integrate the information into its memory system.
+Claude integrates the information into its memory system.
+The import tool is now available to free Claude users as well as paid subscribers - Anthropic opened it up in February 2026.

 Method 2 - Summary Transfer